Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 • Statements from eyewitnesses

-If you or somebody you care about has been injured, or if you have lost a loved one, due to the actions of a drunk driver, speak to an attorney as soon as possible.
+When you or someone you care about has been injured, due to the actions of a drunk driver, speak to an attorney as soon as possible.
 At Soloff & Zervanos, P.C., our experienced team will conduct a complete investigation into your case to determine all liable parties.
 Our goal is to secure the compensation you are entitled to, which can include the following:

 • Coverage of your medical bills